TL;DR

 3. ClickUp — Most Customizable Kanban

-ClickUp’s Kanban is part of its “everything app” ambition.
+Meanwhile, ClickUp’s Kanban is part of its “everything app” ambition.
 You can customize virtually every aspect of your boards — custom statuses, fields, views, and automations.
 For power users, this is heaven.
-For everyone else, it can feel overwhelming.
+However, for everyone else, it can feel overwhelming.

 Pros: Extreme flexibility; 1,000+ integrations; strong automation; competitive pricing.

-Cons: Steep learning curve; interface can feel cluttered; performance can lag with complex workspaces.
+Cons: Steep learning curve; interface can feel cluttered; additionally, performance can lag with complex workspaces.

 Pricing: Free forever plan; Unlimited at $7/user/month; Business at $12/user/month.